up without destroying the transmission

 shift too rapidly

-For shifting, both gears have to turn at the same speed before the
+For shifting, both shafts have to turn at the same speed before the

 gears can be engaged.
 This is the job of the synchro-rings.
 When you